 This is a sample functional test:

-As you see, you can use the same tests for functional and acceptance testing.
+As you see, the syntax is the same for functional and acceptance tests.

-Acceptance tests are usually much slower than functional tests.
+Functional tests are usually much faster than acceptance tests.
 But functional tests are less stable as they run Codeception

 and the application in one environment.
-If your application was not designed to run in long lived processes,
+If your application was not designed to run in long lived processes (e.g.

 One of the common issues with functional tests is the use of PHP functions that deal with headers, sessions and cookies.